muratk5n/thirdwave/en/README.md

 [a vehicle] to deliver up to 54% fuel to wheel efficiency compared to the typical fuel to wheel efficiency delivered by a diesel engine powered vehicle of 20% to 25%"

 ---

-Before the state creation, they asked Otto to give land for Israel - Otto was bunch of backward Romanesque inbred boneheads but even they smelled a problem, refused.

----

-Israel of today continues to be a useful tool for the outer alliance, making good use of Britain's investment in the matter.

----

-Pakistan - India conflict?
-Created by the Brits as an imperial project through their infamous partition (making sure to leave behind a constant struggle that could be exploited later).

-Israel-Palestine conflict?
-Created by the Brits as an imperial [project](2020/06/10-myths-israel.html#uk) - the religious aspects on both Christian and Jewish believers were utilized for strategic means.

----